aplbrain/dotmotif/docs/start.md

 If you're paying attention, you'll notice right away that something is wrong here: There's no way that a `unitriangle` can exist between `ABC` _and_ `CBA` simultaneously.
 This is still perfectly valid dotmotif _syntax_, but the motif itself is impossible.

-Luckily, the dotmotif Python package will complain when you try to compile this:
+Luckily, the DotMotif Python package will complain when you try to compile this:

 ```python
 from dotmotif import dotmotif